viettran-edgeAI/MCU/tools/pre_train/README.md

 | `max_depth` | disabled, enabled | Maximum tree depth |
 | `metric_score` | disabled, overwrite, stacked | Training optimization flags |

-##### Training Flags System
+##### Metric Score Configuration

-Training flags specify which metrics to optimize during model training:
+The `metric_score` parameter allows you to specify which performance metrics to optimize during training.
+It supports multiple flags and three status modes.

+>**Note:** Normally, the system automatically selects the best metric based on dataset characteristics and u no need to edit this unless u have specific requirements.

 **Available Flags:**
 - `ACCURACY` - Overall classification accuracy